 For a complete overview of this exhibit, including a virtual tour, click here.

-Dinosaurs includes a variety of spectacular dinosaur specimens and displays from the collections of the Virginia Museum of Natural History, the North Carolina Museum of Natural Sciences, and the Cleveland Museum of Natural History.
+Dinosaurs includes a variety of spectacular dinosaur specimens and displays from the collections of the Virginia Museum of Natural History and the North Carolina Museum of Natural Sciences.
 Life-size casts of dinosaurs dominate the exhibit, which includes a 40-foot long skeleton cast of an Acrocanthosaurus, a massive carnivorous theropod dinosaur that existed in what is now North America during the early Cretaceous period, between 125 million and 100 million years ago.
 The exhibit also includes a 12-foot long skeleton cast of a Deinonychus, a carnivorous dromaeosaurid dinosaur.
 Dromaeosauridae were small-to medium-sized feathered carnivores that flourished during the early Cretaceous period, about 115 to 108 million years ago.

 Other specimens and models include a Tenontosaurus skeleton cast, a cast of a Triceratops skull, a Syntarsus with prey, a phytosaur, and more.